pydantic/FastUI/docs/index.md

 In the abstract, FastUI is like the opposite of GraphQL but with the same goal — GraphQL lets frontend developers extend an application without any new backend development; FastUI lets backend developers extend an application without any new frontend development.

-### Beyond Python and React
+#### Beyond Python and React

 Of course, this principle shouldn't be limited to Python and React applications — provided we use the same set of agreed schemas and encoding to communicate, we should be able to use any frontend and backend that implements the schema.
 Interchangeably.

 This could mean:

-- Implementing a web frontend using another JS framework like Vue — lots of work, limited value IMHO
+- Implementing a web frontend using another JS framework like Vue — lots of work, limited value
 - Implementing a web frontend using an edge server, so the browser just sees HTML — lots of work but very valuable
 - Implementing frontends for other platforms like mobile or IOT — lots of work, no idea if it's actually a good idea?
 - Implementing the component models in another language like Rust or Go — since there's actually not that much code in the backend, so this would be a relatively small and mechanical task